 A simple sentence contains one independent clause and no dependent clauses.
 You'll recall that a clause is a meaningful cluster of words that contains a subject and a verb.
-When the group of words can stand alone as a sentence, we call it an independent clause.
-If the cluster can't stand on its own as a sentence, we call it a dependent clause.
+When the group of words can stand alone as a sentence, we call it an independent clause .
+If the cluster can't stand on its own as a sentence, we call it a dependent clause .
 For now, simply tuck these definitions away.
 You'll see some examples below.
 Before we see them, let's define the other three sentence types.
 A compound sentence joins two independent clauses.
-These clauses are joined with a coordinating conjunction (and, or, nor, for, but, yet, or so) or a semicolon.
-A complex sentence connects an independent clause to one or more dependent clauses.
+These clauses are joined with a coordinating conjunction (and , or , nor , for , but , yet , or so) or a semicolon.
+A complex sentence connects an independent clauses to one or more dependent clauses.
 The dependent clause will start with a subordinating conjunction.
-Common subordinating conjunctions are although, when, if, since, as, and because.
-A compound-complex sentence, as you might suspect, is both compound and complex.
+Common subordinating conjunctions are although , when , if , since , as , and because .
+A compound-complex sentence , as you might suspect, is both compound and complex.
 Eyes crossing or head spinning?
 Don't worry.
-These examples should dispel the dizziness: independent clause independent clause

-Simple sentence: Lily paused by the bridge.

-Compound sentence: Lily paused by the bridge, but she looked over her shoulder.

-Complex sentence: As the car approached, Lily paused by the bridge.

-dependent clause

-Compound-complex sentence:

-Lily paused by the bridge, and she looked over

-her shoulder as the car approached.

-dependent clause

-We've discussed clauses, but let's not forget the importance of phrases.
+These examples should dispel the dizziness: independent clause independent clause Simple sentence: Lily paused by the bridge. independent clause Compound sentence: Lily paused by the bridge, but she looked over her shoulder. independent clause independent clause Complex sentence: As the car approached, Lily paused by the bridge. dependent clause independent clause Compound-complex sentence: Lily paused by the bridge, and she looked over independent clause independent clause her shoulder as the car approached. dependent clause We've discussed clauses, but let's not forget the importance of phrases .
 Phrases aren't clauses, but that doesn't mean they're insignificant.
 Independent clauses and dependent clauses come from the same family.
 The DNA they share is that they both have a subject and a verb.
 Think of the phrase, then, as the family pet.
 You include him in your family Christmas photo, but he's not one of your parents or siblings.
 Pets liven our family life as phrases enliven our writing.

+Have a dry erase board or scrap paper ready while teaching this lesson.
+The more examples of sentence types students can find or create, the better.
+One way to help them find examples is to open any book.
+Better yet, have them dissect their own writing.
+They'll see instances of all four types of sentences.

 There are seven kinds of phrases, and all add details to our clauses.
-We use five of them often enough not to discuss them here.
-We use the other two kinds far less often, but they give our sentences sophistication and depth.
+We use five of them often enough not to discuss them here.1 We use the other two kinds far less often, but they give our sentences sophistication and depth.

 One is the participial phrase.
-This kind of phrase begins with a participle, a verb form usually ending in either -ing or -ed.
-All present participles end in -ing, and most past participles end in -ed.
+This kind of phrase begins with a participle, a verb form usually ending in either ing or ed.
+All present participles end in ing, and most past participles end in d.
 You'll notice that the past participle of a verb looks like the verb's past tense.
-The past tense of most verbs ends in -ed, but many don't.
+The past tense of most verbs ends in d, but many don't.
 The ones that don't, we call irregular.
-Verbs that have an irregular past tense also have an irregular past participle.
+Verbs that have an irregular past participle.